How To Wash Your Hair Without Getting Your Face Wet

 5. Use A Sink

-Simply face your sink, bend forward, flip your hair to the front, and lean under the tap water.
-Use the faucet like you’d use a showerhead and wash your hair underneath the stream.
+Simply face your sink, bend forward, flip your hair forward, and lean under the tap.
+Use the faucet like a showerhead and wash your hair under the stream.

 6. Dry Shampoo